 According to research from Goldman Sachs, AI could impact 300 million jobs globally.
 A quarter of those roles could be replaced by AI, though new jobs will also be created.
-Per the report, “if generative AI is widely implemented, it could lead to significant labor cost savings and new job creation.
+Per the report, “If generative AI is widely implemented, it could lead to significant labor cost savings and new job creation.
 The current hype around AI has already given rise to new roles, including prompt engineers.”

 For employees, the key word is “disruption.”
-They know that AI will impact their roles, but not exactly how, or what their employer will do.
+They know that AI could impact their roles, but not exactly how, or what their employer will do.
 In turn, for employers, that increases the risk of talented employees becoming disengaged or even leaving the company.

 In this very unsettling environment, an increased focus on human face-to-face interaction is crucial.
 AI will drive change, but human intelligence is also vital – and team building supports this.